What Is Advocacy?

 In cancer survivorship, advocacy is a continuum.
-It may begin at the personal level, but as the survivorship trajectory changes, self-advocacy efforts may broaden to encompass first group or organization advocacy, and later may move to public advocacy efforts.
+It may begin at the personal level, but along the survivorship journey, self-advocacy efforts may broaden to include first group or organization advocacy, and later may move to public advocacy efforts.

-At diagnosis and during intensive cancer treatment, self-advocacy is a way of taking charge in an otherwise portentous environment of diagnostic tests, surgery, radiation, chemotherapy, and doctors’ offices.
-From arming oneself with good information about their diagnosis, to seeking second opinions, to locating resources for identifying and obtaining support, to knowing how to ask the right questions — people with cancer can become self-efficacious.
-Personal empowerment can mean the difference between maintaining a positive future outlook and enhancing quality of life or feeling helpless and less certain of the desirability of survival.
+Self-advocacy is a way of taking charge in an overwhelming environment of tests, treatment, and doctors’ offices.
+From arming oneself with good information, to seeking second opinions, to locating resources for support, to knowing how to ask the right questions — people with cancer can become self-advocates.
+Personal empowerment can mean the difference between maintaining hope and enhancing quality of life or feeling helpless and uncertain.

-The 1 to 5 years after a cancer diagnosis is a time of reentry and reevaluation of one’s life.
+Many find the years after a cancer diagnosis to be challenging.
 It is during this time that cancer survivors realize that their lives will never be the same.
-Family and friends cannot understand why survivors are not happy simply to be alive, and support systems that were in place during the acute stage may diminish or disappear.
-It is at this point that many survivors seek out other survivors with whom they can identify.
+Family and friends cannot understand why survivors are not happy simply to be alive, and support systems that were in place during the treatment may diminish or disappear.
+It is at this point that many survivors seek out other survivors with the same experiences.

-This life transformation, whether at age 24 or 65, calls for another type of self-advocacy.
-With the underlying idea that they “want to give something back,” in gratitude for their survival, many survivors seek out avenues to share their experience with others.
-This shared knowledge, the idea that information is powerful — the veteran helping the rookie notion — is what the survivorship movement is largely about.
-When occurring in the context of a self-help group or within a professionally facilitated support group, this structured transmission of wisdom from a more seasoned survivor to the newcomer provides a strong foundation for people who have had cancer to play a more proactive role in making myriad decisions that will follow them the rest of their lives.
+This life transformation, at any age, calls for another type of self-advocacy.
+With the underlying idea that they “want to give something back,” in gratitude for their survival, many survivors seek ways to share their experience with others.
+This shared knowledge, the idea that information is powerful — the veteran helping the rookie — is what the survivorship movement is largely about.
+The passsing of wisdom from a more seasoned survivor to the newcomer provides a strong foundation for people who have had cancer to play a more proactive role in making decisions about their lives.

 Advocacy for Others

 Having been successful in exchanging information with others who share a cancer experience, survivors can extend their advocacy efforts to the larger community.
-Through networking with other persons in their area, survivors can learn more about specific issues (e.g., sexuality, infertility, job discrimination, insurance access, or reimbursement problems).
-Armed once again with valuable information, cancer survivors can go on to tell others their shared experiences and advocate for changes that can have a broad impact on survivorship.
+Through networking with other people, survivors can learn more about specific issues (e.g., sexuality, infertility, work, insurance, or reimbursement).
+Armed once again with valuable information, cancer survivors can go on to tell others their shared experiences and advocate for changes that can have a broad impact.

-One of the easiest and most satisfying ways to advocate for others is to speak at the local community level — to church and civic groups, to medical students and physicians, oncology nurses, social workers, and others — to educate them about the complex interpersonal and psychosocial issues that dominate survivors’ lives after a diagnosis of cancer.
-This public speaking becomes a testimony that affirms one’s survival, defies the myths and stigmas about cancer that are still much in evidence in our society, and perhaps reaches others who are silently struggling with similar issues.
+One of the easiest and most satisfying ways to advocate for others is to speak at the local community level — to church and civic groups, to medical students and physicians, oncology nurses, social workers, and others — to educate them about the complex issues that dominate survivors’ lives after a diagnosis of cancer.
+This public speaking becomes a testimony that affirms one’s survival, defies the myths and stigmas about cancer, and perhaps reaches others who are silently struggling with similar issues.

 Public Interest Advocacy